 Bi-fold doors are a great, handy space-saver that look great, fit well in most homes, and are ideal for letting in lots of natural light and allowing you to enjoy a view of your front lawn or garden.
-There are a lot of different styles and design of bi-fold door to choose from.
-Here’s a quick look at some of the most common, and when you might want to choose them.
+There are a lot of different styles and designs of bi-fold doors to choose from.
+Here’s a quick look at some of the most common types of bi-fold door and when you might want to choose them.

 Bi-fold doors fold onto themselves or slide to open and shut.
 This means that they take up far less space than standard doors compared to the size of the opening that they serve.
 They are designed for door openings that are quite large – usually starting at around 1800mm and going up to as wide as 6000mm.
 In general, the bigger the opening, the more panels you need.

 Bi-fold doors have a minimum of two panels (although two-panel designs are relatively rare), they have three, four, five, or six.
 If you opt for a two-panel door, then this will have one panel on each side, which will fold onto themselves.
 With three panel doors, again, there will be three panels linked together, which will open to one side.

 Four-door setups usually have one panel on one side and three on the other.
 Five-door configurations often have five panels all linked together.
 With six door configurations, you have a choice of 5+1 panels or 3+3 panels.